VWS4LS/vws4ls-capability-matching/capability-check/readme.md

 // (this is expected to be available at the AAS server, see above) const requiredCapabiltySubmodelId = 'www.tier1.com/ids/sm/2135_1132_8032_2655';

-// idShort path pointing to the required capability to check; this is expected
+// idShort path(s) pointing to the required capability/ies to check; this is expected
 // to be within the required capability submodel identified via 'requiredCapabiltySubmodelId' const requiredCapabilityContainerIdShortPath = 'CapabilitySet/CapabilityContainer01';